fastai/fastai/README.md

   - mac: CPU-only
   - windows: not supported

-This will change once `pytorch` 1.0.0 is released.
+This will change once `pytorch` 1.0.0 is released and installable packages made available for your system, which could take some time after the official release is made.
 Please watch for updates [here](https://pytorch.org/get-started/locally/).

+If your system is currently not supported, please consider installing and using a very solid "v0" version of `fastai`.
+Please see the [instructions][https://github.com/fastai/fastai/tree/master/old).

 ### Conda Install